Your Guide to Selling a House with Multiple Owners

 When you sell a house under a joint tenancy, you’ll still likely need to pay capital gains.
 However, since you own only part of the property, you’ll also be splitting up any taxes based on your percentage of ownership.
 So, if you’re splitting ownership between one other owner, you’ll end up cutting the total tax base of the final sale in two.
 Of course, if you’re a married couple that’s sharing a property under joint tenancy and filing a single tax return, you won’t have a tax advantage.
 But separate filers will only need to pay taxes on their share of the property.

-With tenancy in common, owners can hold different percentages of a house.
-And their tax write offs and final income taxes will depend on the size of their legal ownership.
-It’s also worth noting that you should be filing taxes based on the ownership percentage that you map out in your tenancy in common agreement.
+With TIC, owners can possess varying percentages of a property.
+And their tax write-offs and final income taxes will depend on the size of their legal ownership.
+It’s also worth noting that you should be filing taxes based on the ownership percentage that you map out in your TIC agreement.

 Taxes for trust-owned property

-Trust owned property can feature major tax advantages because it often allows you to be eligible for a step up in cost basis.
+Trust-owned property can feature major tax advantages because it often allows you to be eligible for a “step up in cost basis.”
 That means that the cost basis of the house will be stepped up to the market’s value when the trust owner dies.
 The advantage?
-When you sell, you could end up only paying capital gains tax on the home’s appreciation after you inherit it.
-So, if the home underwent massive appreciation during the trust owner’s lifetime, you, as the heir, could bypass the typical taxes; and, instead, just end up paying capital gains on the amount of appreciation that occurs from the time you inherit the house and when you sell it.
+When you sell the home, you might only have to pay capital gains tax on the increase in its value that occurred after you inherited it.
+So, if the home underwent massive appreciation during the trust owner’s lifetime, you, as the heir, could bypass the typical taxes, and instead just end up paying capital gains on the amount of appreciation that occurs from the time you inherit the house to when you sell it.

 Go to court if all else fails